 With alot of elbow grease and some new parts (such as the removeable canvas top), they were able to get this Citroen back into roadworthy shape over the course of a year.
 All that's left is some interior work to repair the old seat fabrics and recover the door panels, and find a few pieces of exterior trim that aren't readily available.

 The 2CV was ready last spring for its inaugural roadtest, and Gérard got to take it for a spin with one of his brothers.
 Franck even showed me a video of his dad and uncle testing out the brakes!
 Unfortunately that would be the only time Gérard got to enjoy the fruits of his labour, having lost his battle with an illness shortly after.
-Still, it was such a pleasure to see this fantastic throwback to a simpler automotive time, and realise how much energy and passion had gone into this restauration.
-I'll consider myself priviledged to try it out next spring.
+Still, it was such a pleasure to see this fantastic throwback to a simpler automotive time, and realise how much energy and passion had gone into this restoration.
+I'll consider myself privileged to try it out next spring.

 This is what an automotive project like this is all about.
 Working with family and friends and enjoying bringing a car back to life.
 I'm glad Franck shared this story with me, and I'm happy to share it with you.
 It also has me convinced that someday I need to pick up a Citroen 2CV of my own...